devspace-sh/devspace/docs/pages/configuration/reference.md

 cluster:                            # struct   | Cluster configuration
   kubeContext: ""                   # string   | Name of the Kubernetes context to use (Default: "" = current Kubernetes context used by kubectl)
   namespace: ""                     # string   | Namespace for deploying applications
-  apiServer: ""                     # string   | URL of your Kubernetes API server (master)
-  caCert: ""                        # string   | CA Certificate of your Kubernetes API server
-  user:                             # struct   | Options for user authentication
-    clientCert: ""                  # string   | Use certificate-based authentication using this client certificate
-    clientKey: ""                   # string   | Use certificate-based authentication using this client key
-    token: ""                       # string   | Use token-based authentication using this token
 ```
-Notice:
-- You **cannot** use `clientCert` and `clientKey` in combination with `token`.

-> If you want to work with self-managed Kubernetes clusters, it is highly recommended to connect an external cluster to DevSpace Cloud or run your own instance of DevSpace Cloud (coming soon) instead of using the following configuration options.
+> If you want to work with self-managed Kubernetes clusters, it is highly recommended to connect an external cluster to DevSpace Cloud or run your own instance of DevSpace Cloud instead of using the `cluster` configuration options.